 Students may start the program in the fall, spring, or summer.
-For those interested in starting in the spring or summer terms, all required documents - letters of recommendation, transcripts, Goal Statement - must be received by Graduate Studies six weeks before the start of the semester in which they wish to enroll.
-Applications can no longer be considered over the summer, however.
-Students interested in starting in the fall therefore need to make sure all their application materials have reached Graduate Studies before the end of the previous spring semester.
+For those interested in starting in the spring or summer terms, all required documents - Goal Statement, three letters of recommendation, transcripts and (if necessary) English proficiency test scores - must be received by Graduate Admissions six weeks before the start of the semester in which a student wishes to enroll.

 How to Apply Online

-If you have been out of college for some time and are no longer in contact with your college professors, you would want to get letters from your employers or others who can speak to your work ethic.
+Ask three former professors or instructors who can describe your qualities as a student and the likelihood of your succeeding in graduate study to submit letters of recommendation.
+You may provide these individuals with your Goal Statement, so that they can speak to your specific proposed individualized program of study.
+If you have been out of college for some time and are no longer in contact with your college professors, you can consider asking your employers or others who can speak to your work ethic.

 Also, make sure to pick individuals who will write you substantive letters.
-Letters from individuals who write only a few sentences or that they do not really know your work well will not help your application.
+Letters from individuals who write only a few sentences or who do not know you or your work well will not help your application.

-Make sure the individuals you ask for these recommendations indicate in their letters that you are applying to the Masters in Liberal Studies program.
+Make sure the individuals whom you ask for these recommendations indicate in their letters that you are applying to the Masters of Liberal Studies program.